ISHANI723/AI-Powered-Q-A-Chatbot/README.md

     -> HuggingFacePipeline generates the final answer.

-5. Answer is displayed in the Gradio chat UI.
+5. Answer is displayed in the Gradio chat UI in Streamlit.